 The planet Saturn rules over the zodiac sign Capricorn with a serious hand.
 Saturn brings out the traditional side of Capricorn, enhancing its practical nature to ensure that “the goat” takes calculated steps toward success.
-Capricorn is a hard-working sign with a strong sense of responsibility and determination which is what Saturn is all about.
-This regimented planet influences Capricorn’s disciplined and driven demeanour.
+Capricorn is a hard-working sign with a strong sense of determination which is what Saturn is all about.
+This regimented planet influences Capricorn’s disciplined demeanour.

 Setting the theological question of original sin aside, it’s helpful to recognise that Saturn serves as a model of discipline, structure and commitment.
 If the planet is under expressed, it’s difficult to turn ideas into reality, to stick to a plan or to defend oneself.
 When Saturn is expressed too strongly we become rigid and fearful—even paralysed.
 The point is to find a balance between form and flexibility that, like a healthy body, is a structured yet dynamic way of being.

-So while Lucifer has been painted as the eternal antagonist, he has a key role to play in the manifestation of love.
-Without his determination and discipline, little of value would be accomplished.
+So while Lucifer may be the eternal antagonist, he has a role to play in the flowering of love—for without his determination little of value would be accomplished.
 While spirituality has a place, it must be yoked to manifest principles in order to propagate itself in the world.
 We may be terrified of the Devil, yet he resides in our loins.